 Tally: Antarctica 2 – Arctic 2

-So the only culture you will explore are how explorers and researches settled the land of ice and snow and how people live there today.
+So the only culture you will explore is how explorers and researchers settled the land of ice and snow and how people live there today.

-Many still live as they always have hunting whale in dugout kayaks, dogsledding across glaciers in search of Caribou and burying shark and puffin meat in the earth for fermentation to get them through the long winters when hunting isn’t possible.
+Many still live as they always have hunting whale in dugout kayaks, dog sledding across glaciers in search of Caribou and burying shark and puffin meat in the earth for fermentation to get them through the long winters when hunting isn’t possible.